Do Brownies Work Without Cocoa Powder? Substitutes & Tips

 Can I use melted chocolate instead of cocoa powder in brownies?

-What happens if I leave cocoa powder out of brownies?
+What happens if I skip cocoa powder?

-Is carob powder a good alternative to cocoa powder?
+Is carob powder a good alternative?

 Are cocoa-free brownies healthier?